 1. How old do I have to be to gamble online in New Jersey?

 The New Jersey Casino Control Commission states that you need to be at least 21 years of age to gamble online within the state.
-When signing up to an online casino licenced by the New Jersey gambling commission you will be asked for ID and documentation to prove your age.
+When signing up to an online casino licensed by the New Jersey gambling commission you will be asked for ID and documentation to prove your age.